HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 ## Redfish Support
-Redfish DMTF standard (DSP0270_1.3.0) Host Interface Specification supports for BMC to Host interface.
-Using this Redfish standards commands, firmware update of devices like BMC, BIOS, CPLD, etc is possible.
-User can specify the host which needs to be updated using Redfish.
+Redfish DMTF standard (DSP2062_1.0.0) supports for firmware update of devices like BMC, BIOS, CPLD, etc. User can specify the host which needs to be updated using Redfish.
 The device list can be generated using Inventory.

 ## Alternatives Considered